-As shown in Table 3.6, the State's population projection was very accurate for Evansville in 2020.
+As shown in Figure 3.8, the State's population projection was nearly dead-on for Evansville in 2020.
 For the surrounding counties, State projections were under for Dane County by about 30,000 people and under for Rock County by nearly 9,000.

 The methodology for these projections was based solely on past trends for birth, death, age, and migration patterns.
 These projections do not reflect sudden growth propelled by housing or job growth.
-Factors that influence population change that are not considered by the DOA in its calculations: available lots for new construction, proximity to jobs, or school district desirability.
+Factors that influence population change that are not considered by the DOA in its calculations: available lots for new construction, proximity to jobs, school district desirability.
 Therefore, future population growth is a choice for Evansville, not an inevitability.